Ernie Vossler

+Early life

-Vossler was born and raised in Fort Worth, Texas, where he played on the Pascal High School golf team.
+Vossler was born and raised in Fort Worth, Texas, where he played on the Paschal High School golf team.

+Professional career

-Vossler turned professional in 1954 and began play on the PGA Tour in 1955.
+In 1954, Vossler turned professional.
+He began play on the PGA Tour in 1955.
 His best finish in a major championship was T-5 at the 1959 U.S. Open.

-As his full-time touring days were winding down, Vossler became a club pro and worked at Southern Hills Country Club in Tulsa, Oklahoma, and later Quail Creek Golf & Country Club in Oklahoma City.
+As his full-time touring days were winding down, Vossler became a club pro and worked at Southern Hills Country Club in Tulsa, Oklahoma and later Quail Creek Golf & Country Club in Oklahoma City.
 He was named "PGA Golf Professional of the Year" in 1967.

-He later became involved in a series of businesses relating to golf course development starting in 1971.
+Vossler later became involved in a series of businesses relating to golf course development starting in 1971.
 Some of his business partners include former tour players Joe Walser, Jr. and Johnny Pott.
 In 1974, Vossler and Walser founded the Oak Tree Golf Club, now known as Oak Tree National, which has hosted the 1988 PGA Championship and is scheduled to host the 2014 U.S. Senior Open.
 He was the Chairman of Landmark Golf, a golf/real estate development firm serving the southwestern United States.